-Mothers, sisters, daughters, wives, leaders and entrepreneurs women today are donning multiple hats with great pride.
-Today, a woman stands synonymous to confidence, power and courage.
-And this "Woman" is you.
-You are the change ambassador that the society needs.
+There is no force more powerful than a woman who is determined to rise.
+Today, she stands synonymous to confidence, power and courage.
+She is the change ambassador, breaking the stereotypes and standing for her own rights.
+That ‘She’ is you!
+With an attitude that’s a reflection of your true self, you can proudly say #ThisIsMe.
 Imagine the sea of positivity that you and your group of friends can bring to the society when you decide to make a difference together.

-With each passing year, Times Women's Drive has supported the cause of breast and cervical cancer with a dedicated team collaborating with various organisations and working for the betterment of cancer survivors.
-By being a part of this year's rally, your team becomes an essential part of this initiative that supports those women who chose to celebrate life and stand as a clear winner.
+With each passing year, Times Women's Drive’s commitment towards raising awareness for the cause of Breast Cancer has only strengthened.
+This has led to collaborations with various organisations who are working for the cause.
+By being a part of this year's rally, you and your team will become an essential part of this DRIVE that supports those women who chose to celebrate life and stand as a clear winner.

 Did You know?